kubernetes-sigs/gateway-api/geps/gep-3793/index.md

       message: "Route is bound to default Gateway"
 ```

+##### Other Considerations

-A default Gateway MUST NOT rewrite the `parentRefs` of a Route using the
+A default Gateway MUST NOT modify the `parentRefs` of a defaulted Route to
-default Gateway; it MUST leave `parentRefs` empty.
-This becomes important if
+indicate that the Route has been claimed by a default Gateway.
+This becomes
-the set of default Gateways changes, or (in some situations) if GitOps tools
+important if the set of default Gateways changes, or (in some situations) if
-are in play.
+GitOps tools are in play.

+If there are no default Gateways in the cluster, `defaultOK` MUST be treated
+as if it were set to `false` in all Routes, parallel to the situation where a
+Route specifies a Gateway by name, but no Gateway of that name exists in the
+cluster.

 #### 2. Controlling which Gateways accept Defaulted Routes